 Such synchronicity is the next best thing to being together, and if I close my eyes I can almost hear my sister in the supermarket aisle, ever looking out for me.
 "Get that one," she says, "the dogs will love it and it's on sale!"

 My sister, Heidi, with my nephew, Payne.
 Heidi is an associate broker at Coldwell Banker.
-If you are looking for a home or property in Arizona, contact her.

 I rarely write about my older sister (the one everyone guesses to be younger than I), though you'll find a tender scene here or there in the story archives: